whatrocks/fastai-fall2018/week-2/README.md

-## pre-class notes
+## Pre-class notes

 * "Further discussion" topics is for advanced students who already know DL, rest of discssuion is for beginners
 * Crestle GPU is now free for next few months

 ## notes

-* Computer vision
+* Applications of computer vision
-* meme cleanup tool
+    * meme cleanup tool is a cool
     * turning sounds into pictures and using lesson one approach is genius
-* we will go back to computer vision and nlp several times
+* We will go back to computer vision and nlp several times
-* process
+* Our process
     - code first: focus on learning from experiment
-    - the whle game: its like learning soccer as a code
+    - the whole game: its like learning soccer as a code
     - concepts not details: we will dig into them all later
     - do lesson 2: even if you dont understand it all
-* if you're stuck, keep going!
+* Motto: if you're stuck, keep going!

-* download notebook
+### Reviewing last week
 * how to create your own classifier with your own images
 * create a teddy bear detector, separating teddy bears, from grizzly bears, to black bears
 * don't forget to remove things that aren't images
-* get_transforms() - relisten to this
+* get_transforms() - relisten to this part!
-* it is important to always have the same validation set. he liks the random seed.
+* it is important to always have the same validation set, but he likes the random seed
 * you could do better if your dataset was less noisy, so we want to clean it up
 * computer expert + human learner is a good skill. this is a great skill. combine your domain expert with computer science.
 * serving model